derailedapp/.github/profile/README.md

 ## Introduction

 A social media where you are the platform.
-Decentralized social networking, instant messaging, and communities with the Derailed Protocol (Aurora,) and the soon-to-be released Derailed Client which allows you to use Derailed's entire featureset with any server that implements Aurora.
+Decentralized social networking, instant messaging, and communities with the Derailed Protocol (Aurora,) and Twilight which allows you to use Derailed's entire featureset with any server that implements Aurora.

 ## Inactivity Warning